 Choose the kybun exercises that are good for you!
 Some customers prefer easier movements while others find the more intensive exercises helpful; this is highly individual.

-Choose a kybun shoe with a weaker trampoline effect.
+Choose a kybun shoe with a lower rebound effect.
 It provides you with greater midfoot stability.
 Ask your kybun dealer to show you the various models.

 If you feel unstable wearing the kybun shoe or are looking for an additional training device to use at home, the kybun mat is the ideal alternative.
 You can strengthen the foot, leg and back musculature at home on the soft, elastic springy mat.
 You can hold on to a fixed object if you feel unstable.
 The kybun mat is also available in a choice of different thicknesses (the thicker, the more intensive the training).
 Ask your local kybun dealer for advice.